CAR Book Club: July 2024

 We all have our best car books from our childhood too.
 Anything from small Ladybird copies to encyclopaedias on car designs.
 These things taught us everything we needed to know about cars when growing up.
 And the fact is simple, we won't ever stop learning.

-The best car book of the month: Texas Legend: Jim Hall and his Chaparrals - buy from Amazon
+The best car book of the month: ProDrive: 40 Years of Success - buy from Amazon

 Because of this, new books simply don't stop being published.
 Whether they're classic car books or cover something brand new, people always have an urge for them.
-We've had a nice selection of books come in July, from vintage Bugattis to mad ground-effect prototypes, and Peter Sellers.
-Read on to see what's been taking up space on our bookshelves this month.
+We've read and reviewed three new releases in the past month or so.
+Read on to see what's been taking up space on our bookshelves this October.

 Expert rating: